hdShang/arxiv-daily/docs/cs-GR/2025-05-08/papers/250505356v1-time-of-the-flight-of-the-gaussians-optimizing-depth-indirectly-in-d.md

 ---
 layout: default
-title: Time of the Flight of the Gaussians: Optimizing Depth Indirectly in Dynamic Radiance Fields
+title: "Time of the Flight of the Gaussians: Optimizing Depth Indirectly in Dynamic Radiance Fields"
 ---

 # Time of the Flight of the Gaussians: Optimizing Depth Indirectly in Dynamic Radiance Fields